Donald Trump Hires the Worst People, According to Trump

 President Trump hired an unqualified employee for a high-ranking White House position.
 Despite her poor performance, abusive behavior toward co-workers, and frequent failure to attend work, he overruled the advice of his chief of staff and retained her.
 His reason for doing so, despite having little contact with this toxic employee, is that she flattered him.

-This devastating account of Trump’s managerial incompetence does not come from the anonymous insiders who constantly supply White House reporters with brutal portraits of the president’s incompetence.
+This devastating account of Trump’s managerial incompetence does not come from the anonymous insiders who constantly supply White House reporters with brutal portraits of the president’s ineptitude.
 The source, rather, is Donald Trump himself.
 He said this in public today.
 On purpose!

 It is not the first time Trump has accused himself of hiring terrible people.
 He accused his former chief strategist, Steve Bannon, of having lost a crucial Senate seat for his party, “leaking false information to the media,” and having “lost his mind.”
 All in all, a reprehensible person to pick as your chief political strategist.